micmejia/bible-dump/NKJV/Judges/Judg 6.md

 Then the men of the city said to Joash, "Bring out your son, that he may die, because he has torn down the altar of Baal, and because he has cut down the wooden image that _was_ beside it."

 ###### 31
-But Joash said to all who stood against him, "Would you [^i]plead for Baal?
+But Joash said to all who stood against him, "Would you plead for Baal?
 Would you save him?
 Let the one who would plead for him be put to death by morning!
 If he _is_ a god, let him plead for himself, because his altar has been torn down!"

 ###### 32
-Therefore on that day he called him Jerubbaal,[^j] saying, "Let Baal plead against him, because he has torn down his altar."
+Therefore on that day he called him Jerubbaal, saying, "Let Baal plead against him, because he has torn down his altar."

 ###### 33
 Then all the Midianites and Amalekites, the people of the East, gathered together; and they crossed over and encamped in the Valley of Jezreel.